-Further, they told me, only handful of people buy the Indian TVS e-gold keyboard that has mechanical switches, and it is available for Rs.
+Further, they told me that only a handful of people buy the Indian TVS e-gold keyboard with mechanical switches, which is available for Rs.
 1800.
-I was in a hurry to get a mechanical keyboard so I purchased it.
+I was in a hurry to get a mechanical keyboard, so I purchased it.

 Anyways, in comparison to online stores, it was cheaper by Rs.
-300. Further, I enquired the price of some of the graphics cards and processors but found them to be expensive in the market.
+300. Further, I enquired about some of the graphics cards and processors but found them to be expensive in the market.

 How have Online Stores Affected the Lamington PC Market?

 One of the shopkeepers told me “ Sahab Ab W-o-h Din nahin rahe, Online stores ne Watt laga Di hai Dhende Ki”.
 He told me the walk-ins have reduced by 50% in his shop in the last 2 years and his earnings and margins are also very low compared to what it was in prior to 2012.

 I felt terrible to hear this.
 Once over-crowded PC Market that was abuzz with PC enthusiasts is now facing a tough time.
 They will need to re-invent the business and probably partner with online sellers to increase sales volume.

 Some of the known shopkeepers asked me if I could help them start an online store.
 I explained to them the online business details and how they could start selling with Amazon or Flipkart.

 On the other hand, online stores have more variety and lower prices than benefit gamers.